-Founded in 2009, Ansible Motion creates and deploys technology associated with the physical and logical simulation of human-directed vehicles.
+Founded in 2009, Ansible Motion creates and deploys technology associated with the physical and logical simulation of human-experienced vehicles.
 We offer a range of automotive Driver-in-the-Loop (DIL) simulators featuring advanced computational and mechanical performance capabilities, and industry-unique motion and immersion solutions that create compelling virtual worlds for drivers and product development engineers.

 Ansible Motion DIL simulators are used by automotive and research organisations around the globe to place real people into direct contact with imagined vehicles, on-board systems and situations.
 Our DIL simulators are designed, built and developed at our factory and R&D Centre in Hethel, England.

 In 2022 we were acquired by AB Dynamics plc (www.abdplc.com).

 "If you keep pushing the boundaries in simulation, sooner or later you will come across Ansible Motion, because they are one of the leaders when it comes to high-end simulators.
 We promote the use of Ansible Motion's simulators to our customers, and we also use Ansible's facility in the UK for some of our own projects."

 - Gorka Alonso, Senior Simulation Engineer, AVL Racetech